GoosvandenBekerom/go-sync/README.md

 # Synchronizing in Go

-In this repository are some experiments with syncing goroutines.
+This repository contains experiments/examples of syncing multiple goroutines.

 ## Examples